INTRODUCTION

 IMMERSE: LANGUAGE TRAINING THAT WORKS

-In a world where “knowing a language” means far more than the ability to complete grammar and vocabulary exercises, Immerse offers real language training that works.
+In a world where “knowing a language” means far more than the ability to complete grammar and vocabulary exercises, IMMERSE offers real language training that works.
 Our program is designed specifically to turn language learners into self-assured, fluent speakers with the skills and confidence they need to communicate effectively in any situation.
-For more information about how Immerse can work with your organization to achieve real language training results, try Immerse classes and AI-powered avatar role plays for free with a 14-day trial.
+For more information about how Immerse can work with your organization to achieve real language training results, try IMMERSE classes and other learning features for free with a 14-day trial.

 A banner that says Immerse Start your free 14-day trial today and shows a thumbs up in front of a shelf filled with books, flags, a globe, and a Quest 3 VR headset.
 Immerse leverages the power of AI and virtual reality to offer unparalleled, scalable and cost-effective immersive language learning experiences for learners across the globe.